zeebe-io/zeebe-chaos/chaos-days/blog/2024-07-25-Using-flow-control-to-handle-uncontrolled-process-loops/index.md

 ### Expected results:

-When deploying a process instance with a single loop we should see the processing rate in the partition increase significantly, this can lead to processing speed to overtake the exporting speed that leads to increase in the backlog of exported records.
+When deploying a process instance with a single loop we should see the processing rate in the partition increases significantly.

+This can lead to processing speed to surpass the exporting speed, which results in increase in the backlog of exported records.

 Using the rate write limits to restrict the processing speed enables us to reduce the backlog size and give more time for the user to fix the